Q300 English Literature BA Undergraduate 2021

 Scholarships and funding

-- 90% are in employment or further study
+- 93% are in paid employment or further study 15 months after graduation across all our programmes

 Of those in employment: